humancopy/spree-change-locale/README.md

 Look at [examples/_language_bar.html.erb](blob/master/examples/_language_bar.html.erb) for a simple use in views.

+By default the extension will look at config/locales for enabled locales.
+If none found, it will fall to *I18n.locale*.
-You can setup *Spree::Config.get(:enabled_locales)* with an array of available locales.
-Otherwise only *I18n.locale* will be considered enabled.
+You can setup *Spree::Config.get(:enabled_locales)* with an array of available locales to force a list of enabled locales.

 <!-- Testing
 -------